 - Marionette lines, nasolabial folds, and other wrinkles around the mouth

 That being said, there are some patients that either simply do not need or want certain areas operated on.
 For example, I routinely see patients who just would like improvement of their neck via a neck lift without addressing their cheeks or eyes.
 We talk about the 5 benefits of choosing a neck lift over other tightening procedures in a related blog post.

 A. When you meet with me for a personal consultation, we discuss expectations and goals.
 Based on that conversation, we determine the best course of action to help you achieve your best result.
-This means turning back time, creating a natural improvement and not an “overdone” look.
+This means turning back time, creating a natural-looking improvement and not an “overdone” look.

 You can see more real patient results in our before-and-after photo gallery.